How To Pack Lunch Like A Pro

 - Keep hot foods hot by investing in a high-quality Thermos, ideally wide-mouthed and dishwasher safe.
 To warm it, fill with boiling water, let stand for 10 minutes and drain before filling with hot food.

 Technology has advanced, and so have lunch boxes.
-Here are some of our favourite picks
+Shop some of our favourite picks below.

-Bentgo Modern Lunch Box
+Bentgo Modern Lunch Box, $35

 Perfect for extra fruit for dessert or to separate greens or sides.
 It’s adjustable, microwaveable, dishwasher-safe and leak-

 resistant.
-It also comes in five colours and has a matte finish, making it the designer’s dream lunch box. $35, bentgo.com.
+It also comes in five colours and has a matte finish, making it the designer’s dream lunch box.

 This all-in-one box is designed to separate dressing and toppings from greens without requiring multiple containers.
-It’s leakproof, mess-free and even comes with a reusable fork. $25, well.ca.
+It’s leakproof, mess-free and even comes with a reusable fork.

-Zwilling Thermo Food Jar
+Zwilling Thermo Food Jar, $37

 Zwilling’s engineering take on food storage is vacuum-insulated and can keep food piping hot or ice-cold for up to 11 hours.
-It’s dishwasher-safe and leakproof, and comes with a fold-out spoon and a lid that can be used as a bowl. $43, kitchenstuffplus.com.
+It’s dishwasher-safe and leakproof, and comes with a fold-out spoon and a lid that can be used as a bowl.

 This soft-shell box is pricey, but it comes with a three-year warranty and is made by one of the top names in outdoor gear.
-Its specialized foam insulation keeps food at a stable temperature for hours, and it features magnetic closures. $100, yeti.ca.
+Its specialized foam insulation keeps food at a stable temperature for hours, and it features magnetic closures.